simonsirak/BDPT/README.txt

+NOTE: The code is provided as is, use at your own risk!
+There may very well exist some bugs that I haven't caught.
+The code  was written as part of a school assignment.

+-

 This README describes the contents of this repository, where you can find different things, and how you compile the program.